An Airline Ab Initio Flight Training Program in the United Arab Emirates (UAE): An Analytical Approach toward Emiratization

 Scholarly Commons Citation

 Al-Romaithi, Shareef A. K., "An Airline Ab Initio Flight Training Program in the United Arab Emirates (UAE): An Analytical Approach toward Emiratization" (2006).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 4.